 Enter a Name for the sales channel (max.
 50 characters).
 This is a label purely for you to identify the channel and can be amended at any time.

-Choose your currency from the drop-down.
+Choose your Site Currency from the dropdown.
 Each channel in Tradebox can only import sales in a single currency.
 If you sell in multiple currencies you will need to create a different channel in Tradebox for each currency.

-Note - if you're setting up multiple channels to handle different currencies, it's fine to use a single import file containing orders in multiple currencies, so long as the file contains the 3-letter currency code on every line.
-Per-sales channel, orders that don't match the channel's currency will be ignored.
+If you're setting up multiple channels to handle different currencies, it's fine to use a single import file containing orders in multiple currencies, so long as the file contains the 3-letter currency code on every line.
+Within each sales channel, orders that don't match the channel's currency will be ignored.

 FTP Download (Optional)

-Server: If you are using FTP or FTPS, this should specify the FTP server name and the exact location on the FTP where the file is stored.
+Server: If you are using FTP or FTPS, this should specify the FTP server name and the exact directory on the FTP where the file is stored.
 On the example above, Tradebox is looking for a subfolder called CSV on the root of the FTP.
 The address needs to include the prefix indicating the connection type: ftp:// or ftps:// or stfp://.
 In the case of SFTP, the server address should only include the host, and not the subfolders, which should be included in the file name field instead.

-User Name: The username that has been set up on your FTP for Tradebox to log in with.
+User Name: The username/logon name that has been set up on your FTP for Tradebox to gain access.